tezedge/tezedge/apps/baker/README.md

     --tezos-context-storage=tezedge
 ```

-To run the node on mainnet use the following commands:
+To run the node on mainnet, use the following commands:
 ```
 mkdir -p "$HOME/data-mainnet/tezedge-data"
 ./target/release/light-node import-snapshot \